Kamen Rider Agito: Movies and specials

-Three Great Riders is the Hyper Battle Video for Agito.
+Three Great Riders is the Hyper Battle Video for Agito released in 2001.
 The events of the video show Teleppi (てれっピ, Tereppi), the Televi-Kun mascot, calling upon Kamen Riders Agito, G3, and Gills to help fight several Unknowns that have invaded his world.
 Still, he will only trust the "Ultimate Rider".
 The video featured exclusive finishing moves for the three Riders.
 G3's special weapon that appears in the video, the Antares, was later featured in the television series.